US inflation hit a new 40-year high last month of 8.6% - KESQ

 AP Economics Writer

-WASHINGTON (AP) — The costs of gas, food and other necessities jumped in May, raising inflation to a new four-decade high and giving American households no respite from rising costs.
+WASHINGTON (AP) — The costs of gas, food and most other goods and services jumped in May, raising inflation to a new four-decade high and giving American households no respite from rising costs.

-On a month-to-month basis, prices jumped 1% from April to May, a steep rise from the 0.3% increase from March to April.
-Much higher gas prices were to blame for most of that increase.
+On a month-to-month basis, prices jumped 1% from April to May, much faster than the 0.3% increase from March to April.
+Behind that surge were much higher prices for food, energy, rent, airline tickets and and new and used cars.

+The widespread price increases also elevated so-called “core” inflation, a measure that excludes volatile food and energy prices.
+In May, core prices jumped a sharp 0.6% for a second straight month and are now 6% above where they were a year ago.

 America’s rampant inflation is imposing severe pressures on families, forcing them to pay much more for food, gas and rent and reducing their ability to afford discretionary items, from haircuts to electronics.
 Lower-income and Black and Hispanic Americans, in particular, are struggling because, on average, a larger proportion of their income is consumed by necessities.

-Economists do expect inflation to ease this year, though not by very much.
-Some analysts have forecast that the inflation gauge the government reported Friday — the consumer price index — may drop below 7% by year’s end.
-In March, the year-over-year CPI reached 8.5%, the highest such rate since 1982.
+Some evidence in recent weeks had suggested that inflation might be moderating, particularly for long-lasting goods that were caught up in supply chain snarls and shortages last year.
+But that trend appeared to reverse itself in May, with used car prices rising 1.8% after having dropped for three straight months.

+New car prices also rose, a consequence of auto production remaining hamstrung by shortages of semiconductors.
+And clothing prices increases after having declined in April.

-High inflation has also forced the Federal Reserve into what will likely be the fastest series of interest rate hikes in three decades.
-By raising borrowing costs aggressively, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
+In light of Friday’s inflation reading, the Fed is all but certain to carry out the fastest series of interest rate hikes in three decades.
+By sharply raising borrowing costs, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
 For the central bank, it will be a difficult balancing act.

+The Fed has signaled that it will raise its key short-term rate by a half-point — double the size of the usual hike — next week and again in July.
+Some investors had hoped the Fed would then dial back its rate increases to a quarter-point increase when it meets in September or perhaps even pause its credit tightening.

+But with inflation raging hot, investors now increasingly expect a third half-point Fed hike in September.
+Those rate increases will mean sharply higher borrowing costs for consumers and businesses.

 Surveys show that Americans see high inflation as the nation’s top problem, and most disapprove of President Joe Biden’s handling of the economy.
 Congressional Republicans are hammering Democrats on the issue in the run-up to midterm elections this fall.